renatoosousa/NewYorkCityTaxiTripDuration/README.md

 If you feel better, you can view the [project here](https://public.tableau.com/profile/renato.sousa#!/vizhome/NewYorkCityTaxiTripDuration/NewYorkTaxiTrip).

+The project is also present in this repository in `NYTaxiTrip.twb`.

 #### About
 This project contains the entire study on the chosen database, the reason for each graphical representation and also what conclusion was obtained.